catswe/KANditioned/README.md

 - ReLU-based spline with its semi-global support, although is just theoretically as expressive as B-spline, biases learning towards simpler and more global, generalizable structures before exploring more complex solutions while B-splines do not have that property when overparameterized.
 Or, in other words, learning functions progressively, increasing in complexity from very simple form initially.

 ### TODO:
+- Add installation pip package and figures showing the visualize interp tensor as well as the example
 - Add baselines comparing ReLU-based spline, B-spline, and MLP with same number of parameters
 - Add ReLU spline figure
 - Add gifs or videos showing the training process with and without reparameterization